AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 git checkout <hash-id>
 ```

-Or, better yet, you can **reset your branch to those points in history**.
-Check it out:
+Or, better yet, you can reset your branch to those points in history:

 ```bash {data-copyable=true}
 git reset --soft 7598875